RamenVentures/Operating-Manual/README.md

 #### What We Need From You
 - Three (3) most recent monthly update emails
 - Intros to 2-3 early users
+- Evidence of a real user problem, like:
+	- User interview transcripts
+	- Retention metrics
+	- LOIs

 #### Next Steps
 **If users tell us that this problem is important**, start [Analysis](#analysis).